Register for Annual Pass, Live Re-Broadcast, or On-Demand Video

 Steven O. Weise

-Steve Weise is a partner in the corporate department practicing in a wide range of commercial law, with particular expertise in matters arising under the Uniform Commercial Code, especially Article 9 – Secured Transactions.
-He is also authoritative on third-party opinion letters, contract law matters, online contracting, plain English drafting, and boilerplate.
+Steven O. Weise is a Partner in the Corporate Department at Proskauer Rose LLP, practicing in its Los Angeles office.
+He practices in a wide range of commercial law, spending much of his time on matters arising under the Uniform Commercial Code, especially Article 9 – Secured Transactions and is a nationally recognized expert in these matters.
+Steve is also authoritative on third-party opinion letters and contract law, especially online contracting, plain English drafting, contract drafting, and boilerplate.

 Recognition & Leadership